CoralCoralCoralCoral/documentation/sprints/sprint_1/user_stories.md

 #### Acceptance criteria

-Is there a user interface that allows the user to visualize the simulation?
+There a user interface that allows the user to visualize the simulation.

 ### 2 (v1)